nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ---

-#### Use case: Save a student's lesson timing
+#### Use case: Delete a student

 **MSS**

-1. User chooses to save a student's lesson timing.
+1. User enters command to delete a student.
-2. LMS requests for details of the lesson timing (e.g., student name, lesson date, and time).
+2. LMS parses the student details from the user's command.
-3. User enters the requested details.
-4. LMS requests for confirmation.
+3. LMS requests for confirmation.
-5. User confirms the details.
+4. User confirms the deletion.
-6. LMS saves the lesson timing and notifies the user.
+5. LMS deletes the student from the database and notifies the user.

    Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 LMS detects an error in the entered data.
-  * 3a1.
+  * 2a1.
 LMS requests for the correct data.
-  * 3a2.
+  * 2a2.
 User enters new data.
-  * Steps 3a1-3a2 are repeated until the data entered are correct.
+  * Steps 2a1-2a2 are repeated until the data entered are correct.
-  * Use case resumes from step 4.
+  * Use case resumes from step 3.

 * \*a.
-At any time, User chooses to cancel the saving process.
+At any time, User chooses to cancel the deletion process.
   * \*a1.
 LMS requests to confirm the cancellation of the process.
   * \*a2.
 User confirms the cancellation of the process.
+  * Use case ends.

+---

+#### Use case: View the list of commands

+**MSS**

+1. User enters command to view the list of commands.
+2. LMS retrieves the list of available commands.
+3. LMS displays the list of commands to the user.

+   Use case ends.

+**Extensions**

+* 2a.
+LMS detects an error while retrieving the list.
+  * 2a1.
+LMS shows an error message.
   * Use case ends.

 ---